-BS in Computer Science and Game Design Class of 2017 and on Degree (Specimen).
+BS in Computer Science and Game Development Class of 2017 and on Degree (Specimen).
 Prospective students should contact the College of Computer and Information Science, current students seeking advise should contact CCIS advisors.

 Computer Science learning outcomes